michalz1mniak/Walking_game/README.md

 # Walking Game

 **Walking Game** is a lightweight 2D side-scrolling platformer developed in Python using the Pygame and Pymunk libraries.
 The player controls a character by independently moving each of their limbs, using physics-based interaction provided by Pymunk.
+The game code in this repository serves as the foundation for a reinforcement learning environment used in a separate project, available [here](https://github.com/michalz1mniak/Walking_game_RL).

 ## Requirements